imliuyzh/lfs101x-notes/chapter10.md

 ![](./images/10.2.1.png)

 ## The `/var` Directory
-The `/var` directory contains files that are expected to change in size and content as the system is running (var stands for variable):
+The `/var` directory contains files that are expected to change in size and content as the system is running (`var` stands for variable):
 - System log files: `/var/log`
 - Packages and database files: `/var/lib`
 - Print queues: `/var/spool`
 - Temporary files: `/var/tmp`

-## The /etc Directory
+## The `/etc` Directory
-The /etc directory is the home for system configuration files.
+The `/etc` directory is the home for system configuration files.
 It contains no binary programs, although there are some executable scripts.
-For example, /etc/resolv.conf tells the system where to go on the network to obtain host name to IP address mappings (DNS).
-Files like passwd, shadow and group for managing user accounts are found in the /etc directory.
-While some distributions have historically had their own extensive infrastructure under /etc, with the advent of systemd there is much more uniformity among distributions today.
+For example, `/etc/resolv.conf` tells the system where to go on the network to obtain host name to IP address mappings (DNS).
+Files like `passwd`, `shadow` and `group` for managing user accounts are found in the `/etc` directory.
+While some distributions have historically had their own extensive infrastructure under `/etc`, with the advent of systemd there is much more uniformity among distributions today.

-Note that /etc is for system-wide configuration files and only the superuser can modify files there.
+Note that `/etc` is for system-wide configuration files and only the superuser can modify files there.
 User-specific configuration files are always found under their home directory.

-## The /boot Directory
+## The `/boot` Directory
-The /boot directory contains the few essential files needed to boot the system.
+The `/boot` directory contains the few essential files needed to boot the system.
 For every alternative kernel installed on the system there are four files:
-- vmlinuz
+- `vmlinuz`
   - The compressed Linux kernel, required for booting.
-- initramfs
+- `initramfs`
-  - The initial ram filesystem, required for booting, sometimes called initrd, not initramfs.
+  - The initial ram filesystem, required for booting, sometimes called `initrd`.
-- config
+- `config`
   - The kernel configuration file, only used for debugging and bookkeeping.
-- System.map
+- `System.map`
   - Kernel symbol table, only used for debugging.

-Each of these files has a kernel version appended to its name.

-The Grand Unified Bootloader (GRUB) files such as /boot/grub/grub.conf or /boot/grub2/grub2.cfg are also found under the /boot directory.
+The Grand Unified Bootloader (GRUB) files such as `/boot/grub/grub.conf` or `/boot/grub2/grub2.cfg` are also found under the `/boot` directory.

-## The /lib and /lib64 Directories
+## The `/lib` and `/lib64` Directories
-/lib contains libraries (common code shared by applications and needed for them to run) for the essential programs in /bin and /sbin.
-These library filenames either start with ld or lib.
+`/lib` contains libraries (common code shared by applications and needed for them to run) for the essential programs in `/bin` and `/sbin`.
+These library filenames either start with `ld` or `lib`.

 Most of these are what is known as dynamically loaded libraries (also known as shared libraries or Shared Objects (SO)).
-On some Linux distributions there exists a /lib64 directory containing 64-bit libraries, while /lib contains 32-bit versions.
+On some Linux distributions there exists a `/lib64` directory containing 64-bit libraries, while `/lib` contains 32-bit versions.

-Just like for /bin and /sbin, the directories just point to those under /usr:
+Just like for `/bin` and `/sbin`, the directories just point to those under `/usr`:

 ![](./images/10.2.2.png)